Skip to main content

 Small iterative code reviews

 Conducting code reviews on each chunk of work is essential.
-Opus makes a lot of mistakes, and it's a lot better at finding problems when working within its context window.
+Opus makes a lot of mistakes, and it's a lot better at finding problems when working within the first 50% of its context window.
 Given a few files to review there's a good chance it will find most of the bugs.
 But if you wait until the end of the project to clean up the whole code base, it's going to miss a huge amount of stuff, and you'll have a huge mess on your hands.

 Cross-model reviews